rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 Place a bet on one of six turtles (each a color of the rainbow) and watch them race!
 Each turtle moves at a randomly assigned speed so you may or may not get lucky.
 This project was built using the Turtle graphics library.

 <h2> Day 20-21: The Snake Game </h2>
-This project is based on the previously popular phone snake games.
-In this game, you can move a snake to avoid colliding with the walls and consume food to gain points.
+Move a snake using the arrow keys and try to avoid colliding with the walls while consuming food to gain points.